 Flush casements are increasing in popularity for home improvement projects but what exactly does the term ‘flush casement window.’ mean?
 The easiest way to explain it is that when the window (or sash) is closed, it sits flush within the frame, creating a flat surface on the outside.
 A lipped casement window is a more widely known design today.
 This is where the sash overlaps the frame when closed.

 Flush casements are actually a very traditional window design and have been used for over 200 years.
 Dating back to the 19th century, all windows, which would have been constructed using timber, were designed with flush fitting sashes and this is evident in many late Georgian, Victorian and Edwardian properties.

-The image above, shows a flush, timber-alternative window in a country cottage however, if you’re looking to achieve a contemporary look in a more modern home, the flush casement is ideal with its simple lines.
+The image above shows a flush, timber-alternative window in a country cottage, however, if you’re looking to achieve a contemporary look in a more modern home, the flush casement is ideal with its simple lines.

-You can choose lead or Georgian bar designs for a traditional look, or for a more modern appearance, a clear glass design means a larger glazed area and more light.
-Flush casements are available in either double glazing or triple glazing, subject to what type of thermal performance you are looking to achieve.
+Choice of window frame you can choose lead or Georgian bar designs for a traditional look, or a more modern appearance, a clear glass design means a larger glazed area and more light.
+Flush casements are energy efficient and are available in either double glazing or triple glazing, subject to what type of thermal performance you are looking to achieve.

 Flush casement windows are available a range of foiled finishes and colour options, both externally and internally, as well as a range of handle styles and optional peg, stay mean that the flush casement window is extremely versatile.